 I am 36, female.
 I grew up in Singapore and speaks English, Mandarin and Cantonese.
 I live in Hong Kong but it is my dream to move to Australia.
 I started this blog to record my journey and progress.
 You’ll also find pictures of my travels and cats.
 I also blog about autism because I am autistic and I’d like to contribute my part to raising awareness and understanding of autism.
 However, these are my own personal views and do not represent the entire autism community which is made up of unique and diverse individuals.
-I don’t stick to a particular blog schedule but I post at least once a week.

 You may have heard of autism and know that people with autism struggle with social communication.
 Another characteristic of autism, which is less likely to be mentioned but no less important, is sensory sensitivity.
 My heightened sensitivity especially to sounds has restricted my capacity to interact.
 If you think I could be desensitised by exposing myself to prolonged period of noise, you are mistaken.
 I am already living in one of the world’s most densely populated city: overwhelmed by the sounds of busy packed streets, the incessant chatter and hordes of traffic, bombarding my senses from all directions; people oblivious to the concept of personal space, and noises that I can’t block out.
 It is a struggle to navigate the narrow streets without coming into physical contact with other pedestrians.
 The city is slowly draining my brain and mind.
 Even the country parks are becoming more and more populated.
 In short, I am desperate to get out.